From RAG to Agentic RAG for Faithful Islamic Question Answering: Experiments

-\paragraph{Group-Optimized RL Alignment (GSPO)} To further reduce hallucinations and improve answer appropriateness in religious settings, we perform \emph{reward-guided alignment} (The second training stage in Figure~\ref{fig:dev_pipeline}) using a bilingual (Arabic and English) \textit{\textbf{RL Preference dataset}} of \textbf{5,000} samples (Table~\ref{tab:data_stats}).
+To further reduce hallucinations and improve answer appropriateness in religious settings, we perform \emph{reward-guided alignment} using a bilingual (Arabic and English) \textit{\textbf{RL Preference}} dataset of \textbf{5,000} samples (Table~\ref{tab:data_stats}).
 Each instance contains a question derived from canonical material, a gold-standard answer, and evaluation parameters enabling scalar reward assignment.
-We employ an LLM-as-a-judge within the training loop to produce a score reflecting factual accuracy, clarity, completeness, and appropriateness of candidate answers.
-This score is then used as the reward signal for policy optimisation using GSPO loss \cite{shao2024deepseekmathpushinglimitsmathematical, zheng2025groupsequencepolicyoptimization}), encouraging the model to favor grounded, high-quality generations and discouraging unsupported claims.
-The full judge prompt is provided in Appendix~\ref{app:judge_prompt}.
-In our RL experiments, we train the Fanar-1-9B \cite{fanarteam2025fanararabiccentricmultimodalgenerative}, Allam-7B \cite{bari2024allamlargelanguagemodels} and Qwen3-4B-2507 \cite{yang2025qwen3} generation models with GSPO-based RL, while using Qwen3-235B-A22B \cite{yang2025qwen3} as the discriminator (LLM-as-a-judge) to produce reward signals.
+We employ an LLM-as-a-judge within the training loop to produce \textbf{\textit{a score}} reflecting \textit{factual accuracy}, \textit{clarity}, \textit{completeness}, and \textit{appropriateness} of candidate answers.
+This score is then used as the reward signal for policy optimisation using GSPO loss \cite{zheng2025groupsequencepolicyoptimization}, encouraging the model to favor grounded, high-quality generations and discouraging unsupported claims.
+The prompt for scoring is provided in Appendix~\ref{app:judge_prompt}.
+In our reward-guided alignment experiments, we train the generation models Fanar-1-9B, ALLaM-7B, and Qwen3-4B-2507 using GSPO-based RL, while Qwen3-235B-A22B is used to generate the reward score.